softaria/math-processor/README.md

 Optional parameter.

-Params is a plain key-value pairs formatted as JSON.
+Params are plain key-value pairs formatted as JSON.
 They are parsed and passed as the kwargs to corresponding SymPy plotting fucntion (for details: https://docs.sympy.org/latest/modules/plotting.html).
 Its goal to pass all the additional parameters such as required plot size or its resolution.

 ### checkOnly